 Sage ERP Intelligence Reporting: Straight talk about replacing FRx®

-With Microsoft FRx® being retired and support for it no longer available, companies that have been using FRx for Sage 100 and 500 ERP have been presented with the opportunity to re-evaluate their reporting requirements and upgrade to a solution designed for today’s connected and global economy.
+With Microsoft FRx® retired and support for it no longer available.
+Companies that have been using FRx for Sage 100 and 500 ERP have been presented with the opportunity.
+To re-evaluate their reporting guide requirements and upgrade to a solution designed for today’s connected and global economy.

 Get the insight you need using the tools you know